SiteRelEnby/anduril2/README.md

 ## Building a custom image

-Get your light's default firmware and locate the header file.
+Get your light's default firmware and locate the correct header file, as this contains important hardware-specific config.
 Make a copy of it, and modify the following variables to your preference.
-These settings will persist across a factory reset.
+These settings will persist across a factory reset (making it much more convenient to build an image once, then if ytour settings ever get messed up, you can factory reset to go back to *your* settings.
+Most of these are fairly self-explanatory.
+Note that the first half *SHOULD* work in stock unmodified anduril too, but this has not been tested by me personally.
+See above for build-time settings added by mods.

 ```
 //disable simple UI by default